Medically reviewed by Kristin Hall, FNP

 While the studies out there appear to support Panax ginseng’s efficacy as an erectile dysfunction treatment, the research is thin and more high quality research is definitely needed before we have a definitive answer.

 That said, it’s also considered generally safe and well-tolerated in most people.
-If you’re interested in trying Panax ginseng, do your research, purchase products that are well-reviewed and, most importantly, talk to your healthcare provider about your options.
+If you’re interested in trying Panax ginseng, or other erection tea do your research, purchase products that are well-reviewed and, most importantly, talk to your healthcare provider about your options.

 They’ll be able to point you in the ride direction.